Dallas Emergency Care for Wounds

 Infected wounds may not require a trip to the emergency room, but you should not delay getting treatment for even a day longer if you notice the symptoms.
 At Advance ER, we have an urgent care/walk-in clinic that can provide same-day treatment for non-emergency conditions.

-Contact Advance ER to learn more about our emergency and urgent care services in Dallas.
+Contact Advance ER to learn more about emergency care for wounds in Dallas.